 Kids of all ages love Roald Dahl and with the Museum and StoryCentre so close to home a trip to Great Missenden is a fun outing for all the family.
 The Museum itself hosts plenty of Roald Dahl’s treasures and a look into his life and home which inspired his books.
-We made use of the 2 for 1 voucher (available here) to spend a day immersed in the world of Roald Dahl.
+We spent a day immersed in the world of Roald Dahl.
 Arriving at the Museum in the morning we spent a few hours finding out about Roald Dahl and enjoyed the free activities on offer, we also had fun at one of the interactive storytelling sessions, which run throughout the holidays and weekends.
 If we’d been better organised we could also have booked into one of the special workshops, these need to be pre-booked so something to plan for our next visit.

 When it was nearing lunchtime we headed to the big park near to the carpark, as you head into Great Missenden, for a picnic and play in the playground.
 We’d picked up the free Countryside Trail leaflet from the Museum, so after lunch decided to do some exploring.